-What is a satellite navigation system and how do they work?
+What is a satellite navigation system and how does it work?

 A satellite navigation system (also known as a sat nav system) is a system of satellites, usually managed by one company or country that provides geo-spatial positioning, which is a technical term for a specific location on or above the Earth in 3 dimensions.
 A sat nav system receiver can be used to locate latitude, longitude, altitude, velocity and time information.
 Commercial systems are accurate to within a few meters.
 High-end systems are accurate to within centimeters.
 The satellites broadcast a signal that contains orbital data and the exact time the signal is transmitted.
 The orbital data is transmitted in a data message that is superimposed on a code that serves as a timing reference.
 The satellite uses an atomic clock (most accurate time and frequency standards known) to maintain synchronization of all the satellites in the constellation.
 The receiver compares the time of broadcast encoded in the transmission with the time of reception measured by an internal clock, thereby measuring the time-of-flight to the satellite.